 $ bin/rails r 'puts Workarea::Catalog::Product.count' 103

 If you compare the result to the same query above, you can see there are additional products in the database.
-These additional products include data to support the functionality of the clothing, package products, and gift cards plugins.
-To boot, the reviews plugin adds rating and review data to all products.
+These additional products include data to support the functionality of the package products and gift cards plugins.
+To boot, the reviews plugin adds rating and review data to some of the products.
 You can see some of these new products and additional data in the following view of the Storefront:

 - Seeds are default data, which make your application usable for development and generally consistent with the other developers on your team